Table of Contents

-- Most enterprises won't be able to convert their entire enterprise IT systems to microservices.
-Instead, they will use microservices to address some business use cases where they can leverage the power of MSA
+- Most enterprise won't be able to convert their entire enterprise IT systems to microservices.
+Instead, they will use microservices to address some business use cases where they can leverage the power of MSA.

-- All business functions should be exposed as APIs by leveraging API management techniques
+- All business capabilities should be exposed as APIs by leveraging API management techniques.

 - You can offload some of the network communication-related complexity to the service mesh layer but not the business logic.